doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

   Normal  Started    3m22s  kubelet            Started container
 ```

-If we create another pod, this time with image-pull-policy=Always, what happens?
+If we create another pod, this time with `--image-pull-policy=Always`, what happens?

 ```sh
 ❯ kubectl run nginx2 \